-The redirect URL can be specified in the Thank You Page section.
+The redirect URL can be specified in the Thank You Page section of your form within your form builder account.
 Select the Redirect with custom variables option and provide the custom URL.

 Important NoteFiles uploaded through File Upload fields, Single/Multiple choice fields, Dropdowns, Likert Scales, and Phone fields cannot be passed to another form.

 Build your custom URL using the following structure:

 Copy it into a text editor.
 The bolded variables from the URL remain unchanged and they are required for the custom URL to work.

 Now, you will need to add your own information from your forms.
 Let’s take an example.
 We have Form A and Form B. We want to have some fields from Form B prefilled based on the answers to a field from Form A.

 1. Replace 222222 (where it says form-222222) with the ID of the form where you want to redirect the user’s input (the second form, where you want the data prefilled.
 In our example, it is the form ID of Form B).
 You can retrieve the ID from the URL or from the Publish → Link section of your form.

 2. Now the next step would be to find out the fields IDs.
 You need to know the field A from form A from where you want to have the prefilled data taken from and the field ID from form B, where you want to prefill the data taken from form A.